mhdawson/google-auth-wrapper/README.md

-For this example you will to have to have stored your credentials from google in the file 'client_secret.json' and the refresh token created by the authorized call will have been stored in 'client_secret.token'. **NOTE** make sure to protect these two files appropriately as they give full access to whatever access level you have requested.
+For this example you will to have to have stored your credentials from google in the file 'client_secret.json' and the refresh token created by the authorize call will have been stored in 'client_secret.token'. **NOTE** make sure to protect these two files appropriately as they give full access to whatever access level you have requested.